 Multi-cycle convergence loop.
 The longer-term goal is for the reviewer to participate in a structured back-and-forth: the implementer pushes fixes, the reviewer looks again, and a circuit breaker stops the loop after a configurable number of exchanges (default 3) if no convergence is reached.
 The mechanics on the implementer side are written into our project rules; the mechanics on the reviewer side are pending.
 Tracked in beads.

 Customer-facing slice.
 Conduit publishes for an internal audience.
-A future customer-facing slice (filtered to release notes plus selected devblogs) would require a permission model on the consumer side and a different bundle-envelope tag indicating “this is for the public feed.”
+A future customer-facing slice (seeded by Product Updates plus selected Recaps) would require a permission model on the consumer side and a different bundle-envelope tag indicating “this is for the public feed.”
 Not built; not blocked; will be built when there is a real customer-facing need.

 Key Takeaway